Olena457/delivery-app/README.md

 - **Responsive Design:** Fully adapted for Desktop, Tablet, and Mobile devices.
 - **Database Seeding:** Automated generation of 330+ realistic products and reviews using Faker/loremflickr.
 - **Swager Documentation:** Implement automatic generation of API documentation to simplify and streamline testing.
+- **AI Assistant Chat:** An intelligent AI agent integrated into the chat to help users discover dishes.
 ---

 ##  Technology Stack

 ### Frontend (Client)